roadrunner-server/docs/http/static.md

 ## Fileserver plugin

 The Fileserver plugin serves static files.
 It works similarly to the `static` HTTP middleware and has extended functionality.
-The `static` middleware runs on the main HTTP endpoint, while the file server plugin uses a different port and serves only static files.
+The `static` middleware runs on the main HTTP endpoint.
+The Fileserver plugin uses a separate listener and serves only static files.

 ## File server configuration